ianxm/gimp-comic-book/readme.md

             )

-<a id="org0e187ef"></a>
+<a id="org7828a88"></a>

 ## Page Layout

-This script lays out several pictures on a page like frames in a comic book.
+This is a separate script that lays out multiple pictures on a page like frames in a comic book.
 The dimensions of the frames and number of columns are configurable, but it creates all frames the same size.

-<a id="org4ceaed2"></a>
+<a id="org3d97787"></a>

 ### Script